 Private health insurance covers only some of your medical bills as a result of treatment for an accident or illness but does not provide you with an income stream.

 Government assistance is far from guaranteed.
 If you do manage to get through the red tape, you may only be eligible to receive around $300 per week though Centrelink.
 That Centrelink payment is not even close to the average Australian wage of $672.70 per week (before tax).
-Whereas with income protection you may receive up to 75% of your monthly income to a maximum of $10k per month.
+Whereas with income protection you may receive up to 70% of your monthly income.

 How much will Income Protection cost?Get a quote